alexandraabbas/svelte-reading-list/README.md

 This is my first project using Svelte.
 It's a reading list app using Firestore and Google's Books API.

+If you have any feedback, hit me up on Twitter [@alexandraabbas](https://twitter.com/alexandraabbas).

 <kbd>
   <img src="public/img/screenshot.png">
 </kbd>

-If you have any feedback, hit me up on Twitter: [@alexandraabbas](https://twitter.com/alexandraabbas).

 ## 🚀 Get started